fmorenovr/goutils/Readme.md

-# goutils
+# golang + Utils = goutils

-This repository contains some functions and data types to help other libraries.
+goutils (Golang Utils) is a Golang implementation of some functions and data types to help other libraries.
+You can see an extended doc in [godocs](https://godoc.org/github.com/Jenazads/goutils).